A Beginners Guide to Investing

 Step 3.)
 Determine what to buy

 If you plan on managing your account, it is important to understand the difference between individual stocks and stock mutual funds or exchange-traded funds.

 - Stock mutual funds and exchange-traded funds (ETF) allow you to purchase small pieces of many different stocks in one transaction creating instant diversification.
 These funds often track an index, like the famous S&P 500 Index*.

 - Individual stocks can be purchased when you are wanting to invest in specific companies.
 Individual stocks can range in price from twenty dollars to thousands of dollars, so while diversifying a portfolio built out of individual stocks is possible, it can be quite costly.

 The amount of money you have will also help answer this question.
 The smaller amount of money you have to invest, the more I would urge you to purchase ETFs.
 You can buy these for a small amount of money and still maintain a diversified portfolio.
 Mutual funds are sold for a flat rate and often have a minimum of at least $1,000.

 *This is a stock market index that measures the stock performance of 500 large companies listed on the stock exchanges in the U.S.

 Step 4.)
 How much should I spend?

 Remember this tip when investing in the stock market.
-The safer and longer term the investment, the more money you should contribute.
-If you are like me, a 20 to 30 something year old who is still a long way from retirement, you should be investing around 80% of your portfolio in stock funds like mutual funds and ETF’s.
-Bond usually earn less return, but they are also less volatile, making your investment in them less risky.
+The safer and longer-term the investment, the more money you should contribute.
+If you are like me, a 20 to 30 something-year-old who is still a long way from retirement, you should be investing around 80% of your portfolio in stock funds like mutual funds and ETF’s.
+Bond usually earn less return, but they are also less volatile, making your investment in bonds less risky.
 Experts recommend investing 15-20% of your portfolio in bonds.
 The smallest investment of your portfolio should be individual stocks.
 These are the riskiest investments, especially when you are trying to save for something long-term, like retirement.